openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 RPs request verification data in the same way they request claims about the end-user.
 The syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.

-Additionally the RP MAY express requirements regarding the necessity and the values of verification data by means of the syntax defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID], specifically the query members (`essential`, `value` and `values`).
+Additionally the RP MAY express requirements regarding the necessity and the values of verification data by means of the syntax defined in Section 5.5.1 of the OpenID Connect specification [@!OpenID], specifically by means of the query members `essential`, `value` and `values`.

 Elements within `verification` can be requested in the same way as defined in (#req_claims) by adding the respective element as shown in the following example: